 • IELTS: score of 6.5 with no section less than 6.0 (Academic version).

 Further information on this requirement and alternate testing options can be found here.

 Official documents indicating test scores should be sent to the SEDV program office (hard copy only) or emailed to email@example.com.
 If required, our institutional code is 0813 and you may select “any program not listed” as the program.

 This document provides a better understanding as to why you wish to study with us and should be specific to your goals and interests.
 The expectations of this letter and template can be found here; please save as a PDF and upload this document to your application.
-A visual sample of these expectations can be found here.

 The letter will answer the following four questions in your own words, as clearly and concisely as possible.
 Each question is allocated a maximum of 250 words to provide your response.
 If the maximum word count for each question is used, your total letter will be no more than 1000 words.
 Only the first 250 words of each answer will be read, nor will we consider any additional sections outside of these questions.